Camboridesbikes/BO_InfluenceBot/README.md

-# BO_InfluenceBot
+# Bannerlord Online InfluenceBot

-A Discord bot to log influence for Bannerlord Online clans.
+A Discord bot for players to log influence added to Bannerlord Online clans.